honoyomu/Video_Process_Bot/DESIGN.md

 # Methodology:
 Videos are fundamentally a blend of images (frames) and audio.
 Recognizing this, the bot dissects
 the user-uploaded video into its constituent frames and audio segments.
 Subsequently, it applies
 image-to-text and audio-to-text conversion techniques on these extracted elements.
-This bifurcated
-approach enables efficient processing of video content.

 Integration with OpenAI:
 In the final step, the bot enriches its functionality by integrating user-provided prompts.
 It
 aggregates the extracted text from images and audio with the user's prompt into a cohesive message
 object.
 This object is then seamlessly relayed to OpenAI's powerful GPT-3.5 Turbo model via the
 OpenAI API.
-The model interprets this amalgamated data to generate a comprehensive and contextually
-relevant response.

 # APIs & Models Used:
 Huggingface